ArafaSE/DeliverooDemo/README.md

 ## How to run Test Scenarios
 1. Clone the repo from GitHub
-2. Open terminal and run the above commands
+2. Open terminal from the project path "/DeliverooDemo" and run the above commands
    >mvn clean

    >mvn build